-- This policy document sets out how we make decisions about the allocation of council homes for rent in Hillingdon and the allocation of housing association homes where the council has nomination rights.
+- 1. This policy document sets out how we make decisions about the allocation of council homes for rent in Hillingdon and the allocation of housing association homes where the council has nomination rights.
 This summary section is intended to provide a reasonably short and accessible explanation of the policy including the priorities for allocations.
 The full policy text is set out after the summary and should be referred to in order to fully understand how the policy operates. - 2.
 Social housing is a limited resource, so it is important that we have an open, fair and transparent scheme setting out how we allocate social housing and the procedures to be followed.
 This is a legal requirement for the council. - 3.
-There are, in the region of 18,000 council or housing association homes for rent in Hillingdon, making up about 16% of housing in the borough.
-There are roughly 400 to 450 social housing properties available to let\each year in what we refer to as general needs homes and in sheltered and extra care housing.
-At the end of March 2024 there were 3,896 households on the Housing Register in Hillingdon.
-The housing register is split into different bands depending on the level of priority awarded under the policy.
-Shown below is the average and the longest amount of time that those in the highest bands on the housing register currently wait before an allocation is made.
-As this is based only on those that secure an offer, many other households wait considerably longer in lower bands and may never secure an offer of even a viewing.
+There are approximately 18,000 council or housing association homes for rent in Hillingdon, making up about 16% of housing in the borough.
+There are roughly 400 to 450 social housing properties available to let_each year in what is referred to as general needs homes and in sheltered and extra care housing.
+At the end of March 2024 there were 3,896 households on the Housing Register.
+The register is split into bands depending on the level of priority awarded under the policy.
+Average rehousing waiting times are displayed on the council website. - 4.
+The objectives of the Social Housing Allocation Policy are to: - Provide a fair and transparent system by which people are prioritised for social housing - Help those most in housing need - Recognise those residents with a long residential history in the borough - Make best use of Hillingdon's social housing stock